-The mid-term review of the Fund’s Medium-Term Strategy is a core work element of the FY21-FY23 strategy and work programme of the AF-TERG.
-The mid-term review aims to track implementation of the Medium-Term Strategy, identifying progress and suggesting course correction as needed.
+The mid-term review of the Fund’s Medium-Term Strategy was a core work element of the FY21-FY23 strategy and work programme of the AF-TERG.
+The mid-term review aimed to track implementation of the Medium-Term Strategy, identifying progress and suggesting course correction as needed.

 The mid-term review is the first step in the process to evaluate the Medium-Term Strategy of the Fund, to be carried out in fiscal year 2023 (FY23) after completion of the five-year strategy period.
 It is also a crucial input into the Overall Evaluation of the Fund planned for FY23 and provides feedback to the development of any future Medium-Term Strategy developed by the Board.

 The final report was presented at the twenty-eight Ethics and Finance Committee (EFC) meeting in October 2021 and can be found on the dedicated mid-term review page, which also presents the inception report as well as an information document on emerging findings and areas for discussion presented at the twenty-seventh EFC meeting in March 2021.

 Synthesis of Adaptation Fund Final Evaluations

 The first synthesis of final evaluations covered all 17 final evaluations of projects/programmes received from 2015 to June 2020.
 It was based on the first cohort of completed projects in the Fund portfolio.
 The main findings of the review and synthesis were:

 - Compliance with the Fund guidelines for final evaluations was high, with an average compliance level of 70 per cent

 - Most reports (>70 per cent) were found to be easy to understand, comprehensive, and concise, yet about 50 per cent did not have a clear presentation of results